NikhilBagwe/Learn-React/01 - Igniting our app.md

 - A folder with name ".parcel-cache" is created, which is used by parcel to do it's things(minify files, HMR, etc).
 It is a separate space used by parcel.
 - To build a production build : "npx parcel build index.html"
 - When we use Parcel to build our project, we need to remove {"main": "App.js",} i.e entry point of our app from package.json as we provide the new entry point in our build command itself.
 Or else parcel will throw error.
+- After running the build command, Parcel will create 3 main files inside "dist" folder which are html, css, js.
+It will bundle, minified, clean console.logs all of your code into this 3 files.

 ```html
 <!DOCTYPE html>